FDio/vpp/docs/interfacing/go/index.rst

 Go api (govpp)
 ==============

-If you are writing a Control plane in GO that interfaces with VPP, `GoVPP <https://github.com/FDio/govpp>`__ is the library that will allow you to connect to VPP, and program it through its binary API socket.
+If you are writing a Go application that needs to control and manage VPP, the `GoVPP <https://github.com/FDio/govpp>`__ is a toolset providing a client library that will allow you to connect to VPP and interact with VPP binary API, Stats API and more.

 Components involved
 ===================